Vidit-Jain/xv6-riscv/README.md

 # xv6-riscv
+Project which involved modifying the xv6 Operating System designed by MIT, implementing new system calls, and scheduling algorithms such as first-come-first-serve, priority-based, and multilevel feedback queue algorithms

-# Specification 1: syscall tracing
+## Specification 1: syscall tracing
 1. Created `strace.c` in `user/`, added `$U/_strace` to UPROGS in Makefile
 2. Added a variable `tracemask` in `struct proc` to keep track of what system calls to print by checking the bits in it.
 3. Created a `sys_trace()` function in `kernel/sysproc.c`, which assigns the passed value to the tracemask variable of the currently running process.